Being Member-Centric: What Does It Mean in 2025?

 - Prospective members – you can invite them to any event (online, offline, hybrid) your association is organizing.
 Thus, they can mingle with the crowd, dive deeper into your company’s specifics, and understand what they might be missing out on.

-- Churned members – it’s hard but sooner or later, you’ll have people who decided to part ways with your business.
+- Churned members – it’s hard, but sooner or later, you’ll have people who decide to part ways with your business.
 It’s OK!
 The most important thing now is to win them back.
-Send them regular newsletter with updates, offer them to rejoin your membership program, and rethink communication with them.
+Send them a regular newsletter with updates, offer them to rejoin your membership program, and rethink communication with them.

 5 Challenges Faced by Member Organizations And How AC MemberSmart Can Help